Chapter 4 Introduction to Classification

 Actually, the Receiver operating characteristic (ROC) curve is what you need.
 It presents the TPR (sensitivity) vs the FPR (i.e., 1 - TNR or 1 - specificity) when varying the cutoffs.

-In order to achieve this, we can calculate FPR and TPR manually by varying the
+To achieve this, we can calculate FPR and TPR manually by varying the

 cutoff through a for loop